 People enter a cannabis store in Montreal, Quebec on October 17, 2018. – Nearly a century of marijuana prohibition came to an end Wednesday as Canada became the first major Western nation to legalize and regulate its sale and recreational use.
 Scores of customers braved the cold for hours outside Tweed, a pot boutique in St John’s, Newfoundland that opened briefly at midnight, to buy their first grams of legal cannabis.In total, Statistics Canada says 5.4 million Canadians will buy cannabis from legal dispensaries in 2018 — about 15 percent of the population.
 Around 4.9 million already smoke.
 (Photo by Martin Oullet-Diotte/AFP/Getty Images)

-Canadian cities like Toronto and Vancouver are known for having some of the best dispensaries in the country.
+Canadian cities like Toronto and Vancouver are known for having some of the best dispensaries in the country where you can find the best rolling papers, girl scout cookies weed, hemp wick, gorilla cookies strain and whatever you need to consume cannabis.
 Montreal, on the other hand, despite being a hub of progressivism, is somewhat behind.
 As it stands, except for the Quebec government’s subsidized chain, the best dispensaries in Montreal are exclusively medicinal.

 Last June, Quebec’s government announced its plans for cannabis legalization within the French-speaking province, which included a government-subsidized business module for cannabis distribution under the Societe Quebecoise du Cannabis (SQDC).
 The only way to purchase recreational cannabis in the entire province is through the SQDC.

 Though this was a hard hit for many industry pioneers, activists, and cannabis enthusiasts, people with a valid doctor’s prescription can still purchase medicinal cannabis from elsewhere.
 As it stands, there are also many delivery services currently operating within the province.